Red-backed salamander: Polymorphism

-How color polymorphism arose in this species
+Evolution of color polymorphism

 Color polymorphism is thought to be an adaptive strategy in a heterogeneous environment, so the maintenance of polymorphism is derived from behavioral and physiological choices.
 The color polymorphism of the red-striped morph Plethodon cinereus and the lead-phase Plethodon cinereus show different anti-predator responses in behavior, and predators attack differently based on the color form.
 Compared to red-striped morph P. cinereus which prefers an "all trunk raised" posture and tends to stay still, the lead-phase P. cinereus is significantly more mobile.
 Moreover, lead-phase P. cinereus has the ability to automatically cut off the tail, indicating that the two forms also differ in the frequency of being attacked.

-As an evidence that polymorphism is to adapt the environment, P. cinereus color morph frequencies are correlated with climatic variables, suggesting habitat temperature and, more broadly, climate to be potential sources of selective pressure on P. cinereus polymorphism.
+As evidence that polymorphism is an adaptation to the environment, P. cinereus color morph frequencies are correlated with climatic variables, suggesting habitat temperature and, more broadly, climate to be potential sources of selective pressure on P. cinereus polymorphism.
 The red-backed form is found with greater frequency in colder regions at more northerly latitudes and easterly longitudes throughout its range, whereas the opposite is true of the lead-backed form.
 Additionally, lead-backed morphs withdraw from surface activity earlier in the autumn than red-backed morphs, presumably to avoid cooling temperatures.
 Standard metabolic rate has also been found to differ between the morphs at certain temperatures, with significantly lower metabolic rates being displayed by the lead-backed form at 15 °C; in the same study, lead-backed individuals were also more active on the ground surface at this temperature.
 These findings suggest that the lead-backed color variant is less tolerant of cool temperatures than the red-backed color variant, and that the two color forms differ physiologically and behaviorally at certain temperatures.

 An alternate explanation for the uneven geographic distribution of the red-backed and lead-backed P. cinereus color morphs involves phenotypic plasticity responding to developmental temperature.
 Although the genetic origins of the P. cinereus polymorphic condition are not fully understood, initial studies indicate that color morph dominance is likely subject to epistasis, and that multiple loci may interact to determine an individual's morph condition.
 However, more recent research indicates that a plastic response to thermal conditions during development also contributes to color morph determination; in one study, P. cinereus eggs incubated at a higher temperature hatched a greater proportion of lead-backed morphs than eggs incubated at a lower temperature.
 Temperature-dependent color morph determination may therefore also potentially influence the spatial distribution of P. cinereus color morphs.